Calogero Vizzini: Mayor of Villalba

 The Mafia only became credible again after the end of the invasion.
 The Allied Military Government of Occupied Territories (AMGOT), looking for anti-fascist notables to replace fascist authorities, made Don Calogero Vizzini mayor of Villalba, as well as an Honorary Colonel of the US Army.
 In the chaos that followed the invasion of Sicily and the collapse of Fascism, the American army often relied on senior churchmen for advice on whom to trust.
 Don Calò was one of those recommended.
 He had a long record of involvement with Catholic social funds and there were several clergymen in his family.

 A witness at the time described the appointment of Vizzini: "When Don Calò Vizzini was made mayor of the town, almost the entire population was assembled in the square.
 Speaking in poor Italian, this American lieutenant said, 'This is your master'."
 According to Vizzini's own account, he was carried shoulder high through Villalba on the day that he took office as mayor.
 He claimed to have acted as a peacemaker; only his intervention saved his Fascist predecessor from being lynched.

-Michele Pantaleone, who first reported the legend of Luciano's foulard, observed the Mafia's revival in his native village of Villalba.
-He described the consequences of AMGOT's policies:
+Michele Pantaleone, who first reported the legend of Luciano's foulard, witnessed the revival of the Mafia in his native village of Villalba and described the negative effects of AMGOT's policies:

 The Americans authorities apparently appreciated Vizzini, because he had opposed the Fascists and yielded substantial political power on the island.
 As far as Vizzini was concerned, he liked to boast about his excellent contacts with the Americans, and underlined their support for the separatist movement.
 Vizzini would become an important player in the midst of the separatist crisis later on.
 The Americans seem to have treated Vizzini as the Mafia's overall boss.
 The OSS relied on the Mafia, and in particular on Vizzini, for its intelligence.
-His codename was ‘Bull Frog’ in secret communications.
-For a while, the chief of the OSS Palermo office, Joseph Russo, met him and other Mafia bosses ‘at least once a month’.
+His codename was 'Bull Frog' in secret communications.
+For a while, the chief of the OSS Palermo office, Joseph Russo, met him and other Mafia bosses 'at least once a month'.